tlindsay42/ArmorPowerShell/docs/cmd_get.rst

         Specifies the ID of the Armor user account.

     -UserName <String>
         Specifies the username of the Armor user account.
-Wildcard searches are permitted.

     -FirstName <String>
         Specifies the first name of the Armor user account.
-Wildcard searches are permitted.

     -LastName <String>
         Specifies the last name of the Armor user account.
-Wildcard searches are permitted.

     -ApiVersion <String>
         Specifies the API version for this request.